• Skip to primary navigation

 TOP TIP: If you buy your chicken breasts in bulk and freeze them for using later, try filleting them before you freeze them.
 They will defrost more quickly and half the prep is already done for you!

-You can use your chicken fillets in this Easy One Pan Italian Chicken Breasts or also in my Grilled Sweet Cajun Chicken, or this Baked Chicken with Cherry Tomatoes and also in this family favorite, Creamy Chicken and Bacon Pasta.
+You can use your chicken cutlets in this Easy One Pan Italian Chicken Breasts or also in my Grilled Sweet Cajun Chicken, or this Baked Chicken with Cherry Tomatoes and also in this family favorite, Creamy Chicken and Bacon Pasta.

 How to fillet chicken breasts